sympy/sympy/doc/src/tutorials/physics/mechanics/rotating_disc_block_friction.rst

 This page demonstrates how to use the functionalities in :obj:`sympy.physics.mechanics` and the **CoulombKineticFriction** actuator to model a sliding block on a rotating disc.
-The particle is located at a point on the disc surface and is subjected to forces, including friction force with additional Stribeck and viscous effects.
+The block is located at a point on the disc surface and is subjected to forces, including friction force with additional Stribeck and viscous effects.

 .. raw:: html